cognitedata/neat/docs/tutorial/workflows/sheet2cdf.md

 ![Transformation Rules: Properties Sheet](../../figs/dm-source-to-solution-mapping.png)

- However in this case, we are defining knowledge graph from scratch, so we are defining `Source Graph` and `Solution Graph` at the same time.
+However, in this case, we are defining knowledge graph from scratch, so we are defining `Source Graph` and `Solution Graph` at the same time.
 In this case `Source Graph` is the same as `Solution Graph` and it is defined in the `Instances` sheet (see section below).
 Accordingly our mapping rules define 1-1 mapping between source and solution graph and they are only defined since `NEAT` expects to have them, otherwise validation of the input `Transformation Rules` file will fail.
 Future versions of `NEAT` will allow to submit `Transformation Rules` file without source-to-solution mapping rules.

 ### Semantic Data Model Instances Definition
 In this simple example we are actually using `Instances` sheet to define small knowledge graph.
 In total we define 13 instances of which: